material-motion/material-motion/specifications/runtime/README.md

 To answer the second question we introduce two more types: the `Performer` and the `Scheduler`.

-> An performer's sole responsibility is to fulfill the contract defined by one or more plans.
+> A performer's sole responsibility is to fulfill the contract defined by one or more plans.
 A scheduler is the entity that creates performers.

 Here's how these objects fit together: